patrl/old-site/research/index.md

 ### Upcoming presentations

-Elliott, Patrick D. and Nicolae, Andreea.
-2016.
-Cumulative readings beyond nominals *2016 Annual Meeting of the Linguistics Association of Great Britain*, University of York, September 2016.

-Elliott, Patrick D. and Thoms, Gary.
-2016.
-NPI anti-licensing in peripheral modifiers. *2016 Annual Meeting of the Linguistics Association of Great Britain*, University of York, September 2016.

 Elliott, Patrick D., Klinedinst, Nathan, Sudo, Yasutada, and Uegaki, Wataru.
 2016.
 Predicates of relevance and theories of question embedding.
 NELS 47, UMass Amherst.

 ### Papers